DjangoGirls/organizer-manual/after_the_event/README.md

 We can't wait to hear about your experience.
 It'd be great if you could share whatever you learned with us.
 This list of questions maybe helpful:

 1. How many participants attended your event?
-2. How many coaches attendeed your event?
+2. How many coaches attended your event?
 3. What was the most important thing you discovered during the workshop?
 4. How can we make Django Girls better?